bacpack-system/bacpack-system.github.io/docs/use_cases.md

 ## Build a Package from Package Context

 The Packager is used to build Packages/Apps from Package Context.
 The built Packages are then uploaded to a Package Repository.
-The Packages in Package Context form a dependency trees, therefore Packager supports several ways how to build the Packages:
+The Packages in Package Context form dependency trees, therefore Packager supports several ways how to build the Packages:
  - build single Package
  - build single Package with its dependencies